jacobadedoyin/Azure-Projects/AZ900/01-Governance-and-Organisation/README.md

 ---

-## 📸 Phase 1: Resource Tagging & Organization
+## 📸 Phase 1: Resource Tagging & Organisation
 I implemented a standardised tagging strategy at the Resource Group level.
 Using key-value pairs, I categorised resources to ensure clear ownership and financial accountability for internal chargebacks.

 ### 1. Resource Tagging Strategy